-The bill amends several sections of the Idaho Code concerning motor vehicle driver's licenses and identification cards, primarily focusing on the requirements for proof of identity and citizenship status.
-It replaces the previous mandate for a certified copy of a birth certificate with a requirement for applicants to provide valid, unexpired documentation, such as a passport or other government-issued documents, if a birth certificate is unavailable.
-Additionally, the bill stipulates that applicants for class A, B, or C driver's licenses or commercial learner's permits must provide proof of U.S. citizenship or lawful permanent residency unless such documentation is already on file.
-It also introduces guidelines for seasonal class B or C driver's licenses for agricultural workers and modifies the process for obtaining a class D driver's training instruction permit.
+The bill amends several sections of the Idaho Code concerning the issuance of driver's licenses and identification cards, focusing on the requirements for proof of identity and citizenship status.
+It eliminates the need for a certified copy of a birth certificate, allowing applicants to provide alternative government-issued documents as proof of identity.
+Additionally, it mandates that all applicants for class A, B, or C driver's licenses or commercial learner's permits must demonstrate proof of U.S. citizenship or lawful permanent residency unless such documentation is already on file.
+The bill also introduces new regulations for seasonal class B or C driver's licenses for agricultural employees and outlines the process for obtaining a class D driver's training instruction permit, including associated fees and requirements for parent-student on-road training.

 Statutes affected: